 Since the 2014-15 season, the College Football Playoffs have determined the four best NCAA Division I FBS teams that will play for a chance to win the national championship.
 As a result, the two CFP semifinal matchups receive the most betting action out of any of the games played during the college football bowl season.
 If you are looking to get in on the postseason wagering, read through our 2020-21 CFP betting guide to gain a competitive edge prior to laying any action.

 There are some noteworthy trends you should be aware of before placing a wager on the betting lines for the CFP semifinals.
-Along with the legal status of wagering on college football, we cover tips and strategies to help your bet while providing the latest odds of being picked by the selection committee in December.
+Along with the legal status of betting on college football, we cover tips and strategies to help aid in your betting decisions while providing the latest odds of being picked by the selection committee in December.
 We'll also reveal our list of the top sportsbooks on the web that are accepting bets on the 2020-21 NCAAF playoffs so you can find the most advantageous CFP odds.

 Is It Legal To Bet On The College Football Playoffs?

 Yes, and legally betting on bowl games and the CFP postseason matchups is easier than ever at online sports betting sites.
 There are two ways to bet on the CFP semifinals legally.
 Some states inside of the USA feature domestic brick-and-mortar sportsbooks or mobile apps that allow for CFP wagers to be placed, with most requiring a minimum age of 21 years old to participate.